nygardk/BreakJS/README.md

 top of the `matchMedia` browser API.

 Under the hood, BreakJS constructs media queries according to the given breakpoints.
-In the usage example above, window width from zero to 767px equates to mobile layout, 768px to 991px equates phablet layout, and so on.
+In the usage example above, window width from zero to 549px equates to mobile layout, 550px to 767px equates phablet layout, and so on.
-The last given breakpoint will have an upper limit of 9999 pixels.
+The highest given breakpoint will have an upper limit of 9999 pixels.

 Note that if your first breakpoint is not zero, the layout methods might not work intuitively.